 Part 1 of this Guide on how to manage inventory covers purchasing, producing, and selling inventory items in Manager.
 It also covers backorders and content of inventory reports when only basic functions are enabled.
 If you have not yet read Part 1, you should read it first.

-Part 2 covers more advanced features, including inventory kits, delivery notes, and goods receipts.
+Part 2 covers more advanced features, including credit and debit notes, inventory kits, delivery notes, and goods receipts.
 It describes how the program’s behavior changes when these additional functions are used.
 If you have not read Part 2, you should read it after Part 1.

 Inventory locations are separate places where physical inventory is held, such as warehouses, retail shops, and workrooms.
 They are defined under Settings.
 By default, all inventory is held at a location named Unspecified location until transferred elsewhere.